Mini Greek Galettes

 What is a crookneck?

 A crookneck is a small yellow squash, so they are similar to zucchini and they have a beautiful vibrant yellow color!
-So, if you don't have crookneck, you can use zucchini or yellow squash instead and it will be just as good.
+So, if you don't have crookneck, you can use zucchini or yellow squash instead and it will be just as good in these mini galettes.

 Why You'll Love This Recipe

-Individual Greek Delights: These Mini Greek Galettes bring the vibrant flavors of Mediterranean cuisine into perfectly individual galette.
+Mini Galettes: These Mini Greek Galettes bring the vibrant flavors of Mediterranean cuisine into perfectly individual galettes.
 These small pastries are filled with a mixture of fresh ingredients like feta cheese, veggies, olives, and herbs, offering a delicious combination of savory and tangy flavors.
-Each bite-sized galette provides a burst of authentic Greek taste, making them ideal for appetizers or a light meal.
+These mini galettes provide a burst of authentic Greek flavor, making them ideal for appetizers or a light meal.

-Buttery, Flaky Crust: The crust of this Mini Greek Galette is the best part.
-Made from a rich, buttery pastry dough, the crust is both flaky and tender, creating a perfect contrast to the flavorful fillings.
-The edges of the galettes are often folded over the filling, adding a rustic charm and ensuring every bite includes a bit of that delicious crust.
+Buttery, Flaky Crust: The crust of these Mini Greek Galettes is the best part.
+Made from a rich, buttery pastry dough, the crust is both flaky and tender, creating a perfect contrast between the veggie filled center.
+The edges of the galettes are folded over the filling, adding a rustic charm and ensuring every bite includes a bit of delicious crust!

-Appetizer or a Meal: This recipe for Mini Greek Galettes can be an appetizer or a meal.
+Appetizer or a Meal: This recipe for organic galettes can be an appetizer or a meal.
 I usually eat this for lunch or dinner, but if you're hosting a party, you could serve these as an appetizer and cut them into quarters.

-All Purpose Flour: I use all purpose flour in this galette dough as it provides a flaky crust.
-My favorite Organic All Purpose Flour comes from Cairnspring Mills, check them out as it is fresh milled flour and it's amazing!
+- All Purpose Flour: My favorite comes from Cairnspring Mills, check them out as it is fresh milled flour and it's amazing!

-Dried Oregano: I add dried oregano into the crust for a little extra flavor.
-You do want to use dried oregano and not fresh, as the dried herb provides more flavor and you can easily add it into the crust when making it.
+- Dried Oregano: I add dried oregano into the crust for a little extra flavor.
+Dried herbs can provide more flavor than fresh, and you can easily add it into the crust when making it.
 My favorite is from Frontier Co-Op.
+Oregano is anti inflammatory and antimicrobial.

-Feta Cheese: The most important ingredient in any Greek inspired dish (next to olives of course).
-Make sure you buy block feta cheese, never buy the crumbled feta cheese.
-Like my dad always said, “true Greeks do not buy crumbled feta cheese, they only buy block feta cheese”.
-Never mind about true Greeks, but crumbled feta cheese always contains additives and stabilizers which is why it holds its crumble while it sits there in the grocery store fridge waiting for you to buy it.
-Those things are unnecessary in feta cheese, and they aren't good for you.
+- Feta Cheese: Make sure you buy block feta cheese, never buy the crumbled feta cheese.
+Crumbled feta cheese always contains additives and stabilizers which is why it holds its crumble while it sits there in the grocery store fridge waiting for you to buy it.
+Those are unnecessary in feta cheese, and they aren't good for you.
 Plus the crumbled feta can be a different consistency which is undesirable for texture (in my opinion).
-It's best to buy a block of feta cheese, and crumble it as needed.
-You will get a better tasting cheese that's better for you.
 My favorite is Organic Valley Feta Cheese, it is so damn good!

-Tomato: You can use classic Roma tomatoes or even heirloom tomatoes.
+- Tomato: You can use classic Roma tomatoes or even heirloom tomatoes.
+Tomatoes have antioxidants, potassium, and more.

 Tools Needed